 - a.
-Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent: Scope 2 emissions: 743,452 tCO2e - b.
-If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent: Scope 2 market-based emissions: 730,856 tCO2e - c.
+Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent: Scope 2 emissions: 665,209 tCO2e - b.
+If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent: Scope 2 market-based emissions: 465,607 tCO2e - c.
 If available, the gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all: CO2, CH4, N2O - d.
-Base year for the calculation, if applicable:

-DXC Technology's target base year is FY17, and we have set our first round of 3-year reduction targets in FY20.
-Emissions in the base year were 982,585 tCO2e.
-The merger of CSC and HPE's Enterprise Services to form DXC required that we re-baseline our FY2017 emissions to enable comparison on a like-for-like basis.
+Base year for the calculation, if applicable: DXC Technology's target base year is FY19, and we have set our second round of 3-year reduction targets between FY19 to FY22.
+Emissions in the base year were 806,180 tCO2e. - e.

-- e.
 Source of the emission factors and the GWP rates used, or a reference to the GWP source: IPCC AR4 (100 year) - f.
 Consolidation approach for emissions; whether equity share, financial control, or operational control: Operational control - g.
 Standards, methodologies, assumptions, and/or calculation tools used:

 We align our reporting to the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard.
-Our GHG inventory is assured to ISO 14064-3:2019 by LRQA.
+Our GHG inventory is assured to ISO 14064-3:2016 by LRQA.
 Sites over which we have operational control are within the scope of reporting.
-We base data on meter readings, actual bills and supply logs wherever possible.
+We base data on meter readings, actual bills, and supply logs wherever possible.
 If these are not available, we might use estimation based on the most recent actual figures.
 If no actual energy consumption information is available for a site, we make an estimate based on its size.

-For location-based Scope 2 emissions reporting, we convert kWh to CO2e using the most appropriate factor for the country the site is in.
-For countries where an official and up-to-date carbon factor is not available, we use International Energy Agency conversion factors.
+For location-based Scope 2 emissions reporting, we convert kWh to CO2e using the most appropriate factor for the country where the site is located.
+For countries where an official and upto-date carbon factor is not available, we use International Energy Agency conversion factors.